SEAN: Let’s just roll out, far too much to deal with this first week of November.

 ANNA: This is one of those series that took a couple volumes to get solid, but is now consistently great.

-MELINDA: Yeah, I’m wholeheartedly on board with this title.
+MJ: Yeah, I’m wholeheartedly on board with this title.
 Bring it on!

 I need some cute manga about reindeer.
 Sweet Rein seems like the perfect solution.
 Plus it’s from the author of Penguin Revolution and Land of the Blindfolded, the classic CMX titles (which need license rescuing digitally *cough*).